Reez-coder/Co-Simulation-of-a-Hybrid-Renewable-Energy-System-for-District-Heating-in-Cold-Climates/README.md

 ## 📜License
 This project is academic in nature and was developed as part of the 2025 coursework for the *Co-Simulation* module within the **Master's in Decentralized Smart Energy Systems** at *Université de Lorraine – Master ENERGIE*.

-**Contact the authors prior to any commercial use or distribution**
+**Please Contact the authors prior to any commercial use or distribution**